InertiaSolutionsGroup/Injury-Report/docs/n8n-interactions.md

 ---

 ## Change Log
+- *2025-04-17*: Removed ISO timestamp from n8n payload, using only human-readable Eastern Time format.
+- *2025-04-17*: Added formatted Eastern Time (`injury_time_eastern`) to the payload to provide human-readable timestamps.
+- *2025-04-17*: Added child_name to the payload sent to n8n and updated code to properly extract it from the form data.
+- *2025-04-17*: Updated n8n code node documentation to include proper handling of conditional fields.
+- *2025-04-17*: Updated documentation to reflect the correct output format (direct object with output property).
+- *2025-04-17*: Simplified JSON parsing logic to focus on the expected response format.
 - *2025-04-16*: Updated documentation to reflect the transition from separate validation and memo generation workflows to a combined Injury Report Improver approach.
 Added implementation impacts and required changes.
 - *2025-04-16*: Updated to reflect improved JSON parsing logic and removal of data filtering functionality.